|

 Data for all children and young people

-School students in Years 4-12 in South Australia reported their participation in organised activities outside of school hours.
-The bar graphs below show the distribution of responses across Low, Medium, and High levels of participation.
+School students in Years 4-12 in South Australia reported their participation in organised activities outside of school hours using a Low, Medium, and High wellbeing scale.

 Proportion of Year 4-12 student responses (2024)